markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Four spaces is too many:
+Four spaces of indentation is too many:

 ```````````````````````````````` example
     ***